DataTalksClub/mlops-zoomcamp/README.md

 ## Partners

-Thanks to other communities for spreading the word about the course
+Thanks to our friends for spreading the word about the course

 <p align="center">
   <a href="https://dphi.tech/">